warrenmcg/sleuth-CN/README.md

 the R packages `ALDEx2` and `compositions`, this performs a logratio transformation of data created by `kallisto` or `salmon` to be analyzed by `sleuth`.

+The "CN" stands for **Compositional Normalization**.
+Note that this approach is different from a formal compositional data analysis approach, which focuses its attention purely on the relative abundances.
+This approach explicitly attempts to recover the absolute abundances by anchoring the data on defined "negative control" features (spike-ins, reference genes, etc).
+Even when such features are not present in the data, it provides a more accurate interpretation of the data (how all other features are changing *relative to* a defined set of features).

 See the preprint for full details.